MicrosoftDocs/OfficeDocs-Enterprise-pr.zh-CN/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="tenants"></a>租户

-对于 SaaS 云服务，租户是承载提供云服务的服务器的区域位置。例如，Contoso 公司选择欧洲地区为其巴黎总部的 15,000 名工作人员托管其 Office 365、EMS 和 Dynamics 365 租户。
+For SaaS cloud offerings, the tenant is the regional location that houses the servers providing cloud services.
+For example, the Contoso Corporation chose the European region to host its Office 365, EMS, and Dynamics 365 tenants for the 15,000 workers in their Paris headquarters.

-Azure PaaS 服务和在 Azure IaaS 中托管的基于虚拟机的工作负荷可以在世界范围内的任何 Azure 数据中心拥有租户。在创建 Azure PaaS 应用或服务或 IaaS 工作负荷的元素时，应指定 Azure 数据中心（称为位置）。
+Azure PaaS services and virtual machine-based workloads hosted in Azure IaaS can have tenancy in any Azure datacenter across the world.
+You specify the Azure datacenter, known as the location, when you create the Azure PaaS app or service or element of an IaaS workload.

-Azure AD 租户是包含帐户和组的 Azure AD 的特定实例。Office 365、Dynamics 365 或 Intune/EMS 的付费或试用版订阅包括免费的 Azure AD 租户。此 Azure AD 租户不包括其他 Azure 服务，且与 Azure 试用版或付费订阅不同。
+An Azure AD tenant is a specific instance of Azure AD containing accounts and groups.
+Paid or trial subscriptions of Office 365, Dynamics 365, or Intune/EMS include a free Azure AD tenant.
+This Azure AD tenant does not include other Azure services and is not the same as an Azure trial or paid subscription.

 ### <a name="summary-of-the-hierarchy"></a>层次结构的摘要